handsontable/handsontable/docs/next/guides/integrate-with-angular/angular-custom-editor-example.md

 # Custom editor example

+## Overview

-An implementation of the `@handsontable/angular` component with a custom editor added.
+The following is an implementation of the `@handsontable/angular` component with a custom editor added.
 It utilizes the `placeholder` attribute in the editor's `input` element.

+## Example

 ::: example :angular --html 1 --js 2
 ```html